 For the stems I cut green tissue paper into pieces maybe 5″x5″.
 Using a foam brush, we slathered the masking tape with Modge Podge and then applied the green tissue paper all over the stem, covering all of the masking tape.
 This technique is called paper mache.
 We probably ended up putting 2-3 layers of green tissue paper to make sure the stem was sufficiently covered.

 For the leaves, we cut out the shape of the leaves and used wire to form the “leaf veins”.
 Then we covered the “veins” (wire) with the cut out leaf shaped tissue paper, using spray glue.
-(I LOVED THAT SPRAY GLUE!
-You can get it at Michaels or Walmart.)
+(I LOVED THAT SPRAY GLUE!)
 After wiring each leaf to the stem bases, we added more pieces of green tissue paper to cover the wire.

 For the flowers, we cut out (using poster board as the pattern) flower “petals” of 3 different sizes which we gathered together, beginning with the smallest “petals” until we had a flower!
 For the middle, we scrunched up gold tissue paper that we cut in a round shape, adding spanish moss to the middle with a glue gun.
 We attached the flower to each stem using a zip tie.